ccaecha/sweet-and-sour-pork/README.md

 ---
 ### Footnote
-{% vscode %}

-This document is prepared with VSCode (Visual Studio Code).
+> This document is prepared with VSCode (Visual Studio Code).
 You may download and install a copy from https://code.visualstudio.com/

-{% endvscode %}

 ```markdown annotate
 # This document is using the `markdown` format.